 influence him more completely.
 Sin and our acts also affect things in the afterlife even if we remain saved, but I will get to that later.

 Now we see the absolute security of God’s Holy Spirit deposit and seal of ownership on us.
-It is why Jesus said, “No one is able to snatch them out of My Father’s hand” (John 10:29).
-No one but yourself can make you lose your salvation in Christ.
-You have to deny belief or affiliation with Jesus in front of others to be denied in God’s kingdom (Matthew 10:33; Luke 12:9, 2 Timothy 2:12; 1 John 2:23).
+It is why Yeshua - Jesus said, “No one is able to snatch them out of My Father’s hand” (John 10:29).
+No one but yourself can make you lose your eternal salvation in Christ.
+You have to deny belief or affiliation with Christ in front of others to be denied in God’s kingdom (Matthew 10:33; Luke 12:9, 2 Timothy 2:12; 1 John 2:23).

-- "If we are faithless, He remains faithful, for He cannot deny Himself" (2 Timothy 2:13)
+- "If we are faithless, [Christ] remains faithful, for He cannot deny Himself" (2 Timothy 2:13)

-- The last saying states Jesus is eternally faithful to us even if we
+- The last saying states Yeshua - Jesus is eternally faithful to us even if we

 don't believe in Him or all of His ways.
 He doesn't change who He is (Malachi 3:6).